The Web address of this article is http://sfhelp.org/grief/basics.htm

 programming to survive and to grow

-naturally tries to move us through concurrent mental,
+naturally triestomove us through concurrent mental,

-emo-tional, and - for some - spiritual levels of grief.
+emotional, and - for some - spiritual levels of grief.

-you study this summary of grieving levels
+Study this summary of grieving levels

-and phases, and return here.
+and phases now, and return here.

 1) The